jlu-ilr-hydro/odmf/docs/data-usage.md

 # Use of personal data

 The ODMF software uses personal data only for functional reasons.
-The system is designed to facilitate research data management, to enable users to claim their copyrights and for correct scientific attribution, personal data must be collected.
+The system is designed to facilitate research data management.
+To enable users to claim their copyrights and for correct scientific attribution, personal data must be collected.
 It is strictly forbidden to use personal data from the ODMF system to share personal data with third parties, assess work performance or to use for academic grading.